 For homeowners who love the look and durability of clay, but cannot afford the steep cost, concrete tiles are a great alternative.
 These can be manufactured in most colors and profiles of clay, but for 40-50% less.

-A concrete roof will generally last around 40-50 years, which is extremely long, compared to most other roofing materials.
-Still, a real clay roof will last a lot longer.
-Similar to real clay tile, concrete is also fire and rot resistant, and can withstand hurricane level winds.
+A concrete roof will generally last around 40-50 years, which is extremely long compared to most other roofs.
+Similar to real clay, concrete is fire and rot resistant, and can withstand hurricane level winds.

-While still heavier than most other roofing materials, concrete is a little lighter in weight than clay, averaging 6-10 lb per square foot.
-This means that the lighter products can often be installed without additional structural reinforcement.
+While heavier than most other materials, concrete is a little lighter than clay, averaging 6-10 lb per square foot.
+This means that it can often be installed without additional structural reinforcement.

-Another big difference between the two materials is that concrete roofs are more porous, and some products may need to be sealed to prevent moisture infiltration.
-Once you seal them, you will need to repeat this process once every 10 years, to maintain the roof’s durability.
+Another big difference between the two materials is that concrete is more porous.
+Some products may need to be sealed to prevent moisture infiltration.
+Once you seal it, you will need to repeat this process once every 10 years, to maintain the roof’s durability.

 If you live in the Northeast with drastic freeze and thaw cycles, you need to look for a concrete roof that meets the ASTM standard for these weather conditions.
 Not all concrete tiles would be appropriate for this application.

 A clay tile roof is a very expensive investment.
-It is important to know how its price stacks up against other popular roofing materials.
-Keep in mind that cheaper options, such as shingles are not as durable, long lasting, or weather resistant as clay.
+It is important to know how its price stacks up against other popular roofing options.
+Keep in mind that cheaper roofs, such as shingles, are not as durable, long lasting, or weather resistant as clay.